jodyheavener/circle-client/README.md

   '2c818264d2557cd14b9fc3fa538df6ecbc6489f3',
   // this could also be "github/owner/repo"
   ['github', 'owner', 'repo'],
+  {
-  // methods that take a branch arg can override this 'main'
+    // methods that take a branch arg can override this
+    branch: 'main',
+  }
 );
 ```